 In a shunt, blood from veins in the body, which is oxygen-depleted, may flow directly into blood vessels returning blood from the lungs to the left side of the heart or directly into the left side of the heart itself.
 The oxygen-depleted blood then is pumped out to the body, to circulate through the skin and other tissues.

-Oxygen therapy Oxygen Therapy Oxygen is a gas that makes up about 21% of the air we breathe.
-The lungs take oxygen from the air and transfer it to the bloodstream (see Exchanging Oxygen and Carbon Dioxide).
-Oxygen is needed... read more is often the first treatment given, in a similar fashion as for other conditions in which the level of oxygen in the blood is low.
+Oxygen therapy Oxygen Therapy Oxygen therapy is a treatment that delivers extra oxygen to the lungs when the level of oxygen in the blood is too low.
+Oxygen is a gas that makes up about 21% of the air we breathe.
+The lungs... read more is often the first treatment given, in a similar fashion as for other conditions in which the level of oxygen in the blood is low.
 Many malformations that cause shunts can be treated with surgery or other procedures.